 the future strategic direction of the OECD.

 On 23 May, the OECD’s Chief Economist, Jean-Philippe Cotis, will present the analysis and forecasts contained in the OECD’s Economic Outlook no. 79 to ministers and, at 11.00 a.m., to the media at a news conference at the French Foreign Ministry.
-The news conference will be Webcast of the press conference on the OECD Economic Outlook No. 82.
+The news conference will be OECD's website.

 Selected emerging and developing economies have been invited to send representatives to some sessions of the meeting.
 In parallel, participants are invited to join discussions at the OECD Forum 2006, which brings together leaders of governments, business, labour, civil society and the media to debate the issues on the ministerial agenda.
 The Forum will take place on 22-23 May at the Centre International de Conférences Kléber in Paris.